vgteam/vg/README.md

 Note that a 64-bit OS is required.
 Ubuntu 16.04 should work.
 You will also need a CPU that supports SSE 4.2 to run VG; you can check this with `cat /proc/cpuinfo | grep sse4_2`.

-When you are ready, build with `. ./source_me.sh && make static`, and run with `./bin/vg`.
+When you are ready, build with `. ./source_me.sh && make`, and run with `./bin/vg`.

+You can also produce a static binary with `make static`, assuming you have static versions of all the dependencies installed on your system.

 ### Building on MacOS